How to Import CSV Files via File Masks

 The date/time format string is specified in the same format and applied in the same way as .NET Framework custom date and time format strings.

-For example, if the following mask “export_{MM_dd_yyyy}.csv” is used, when a package is executed on September 19, 2019, it will try to load a file export_09_19_2019.csv.
-If no such file is found, the package run will fail.
+For example, if the following mask “export_{MM_dd_yyyy}.csv” is used, when an integration is executed on September 19, 2019, it will try to load a file export_09_19_2019.csv.
+If no such file is found, the integration run will fail.

-It’s not recommended to use seconds or fractions of seconds, and even minutes in the mask, since it’s not guaranteed that package will run exactly at the specified time.
-When Skyvia is under peak load, package run may be delayed for a few seconds or even minutes.
-And even if the difference of the package run time and the date/time in the file name is minor, the package run will fail.
+It’s not recommended to use seconds or fractions of seconds, and even minutes in the mask, since it’s not guaranteed that integration will run exactly at the specified time.
+When Skyvia is under peak load, integration run may be delayed for a few seconds or even minutes.
+And even if the difference of the integration run time and the date/time in the file name is minor, the integration run will fail.

 This means that files that are exported with various tools, that have full datetime masks, including minutes, seconds, and often even fractions of seconds, currently cannot be imported using this file mask feature.
 For such cases try configuring these tools to produce file names without minutes and seconds.